tilmanschweitzer/100-days-of-code/README.md

 ## Day 25

 Extend DeductiveSudokuSolver to be able to solve more sudokus by ruling out possible values indirectly.
-Still some sudokus need more complicated deductive methods and need the BacktrackingSolver as fallback.
+Still, some sudokus need more complicated deductive methods and need the BacktrackingSolver as fallback.
 Split classes up into multiple packages.
+Clean up several code parts and separate deduction levels as speed optimization.

 ## Idea Backlog